-In 2021, external advisors were participating during one meeting of the Board: the topics discussed refer to the new Data Protection Laws and the yearly report by the Data Protection Officer.
+In 2022, external advisors were participating during one meeting of the Board: the topics discussed refer to the Data Protection Law and the yearly report by the Data Protection Officer.

 Information and control instruments

 The Board ensures that it receives sufficient information from senior management to perform its supervisory duty and to make decisions that are reserved for the Board.
 The Board obtains the information required to perform its duties through several means.